gillissm/TheCodeAttic.Training.Sitecore/documents/installation/Install-Notes.md

 If this is the first Sitecore 9.1.X or above installation performed, the following steps should be taken to retrieve the prerequisites for the installation.
 Note, that some of the prerequisites may fail due to bad/old links to old Microsoft items.

-You can download an updated **Prerequisites.json** that has the bad references removed from [NEED TRAINING URL].
+You can download an updated **Prerequisites.json** that has the bad references removed [from the training repository](https://github.com/gillissm/TheCodeAttic.Training.Sitecore/blob/1c38b204ab98e0369256ef7ec237c16cdccaf6f5/documents/installation/Prerequisites.json)

 1. Open a PowerShell prompt as Admin (or use an already open prompt)
 2. Change directory to ```C:\Sitecore\9_1_1\install```